PatrickHeneise/cookie-consent-blocklist/README.md

 GDPR has lead to something more annoying than Ad Popups from the 90s: Cookie Consent Popups.

-There are a few services around that help companies with GDPR/CCPA/Cookie Consent.
+There are a few services around helping companies with GDPR/CCPA/Cookie Consent.
 These make it easy and cheap to comply to laws and regulations, so a lot of companies have decided to outsource their cookie and privacy management to these companies, such as Clym.io, Cookielaw.org, Cookiebot.com etc.

-Blocking these cookie consent providers means the Cookie Consent popup fails to load, means you don't have to search for those tiny little "Deny All"/"Reject All/Save My Choice" buttons through a dozen different menus before you can actually see the content of the site.
+Fortunately for us: blocking these cookie consent providers means the Cookie Consent popup fails to load, means you don't have to search for those tiny little "Deny All"/"Reject All/Save My Choice" buttons through a dozen different menus before you can actually see the content of the site.

 Important note: This doesn't block any cookies and doesn't ensure your privacy in any way, it just prevents the popup to load from those services.